Nusszopf/web-nusszopf/projects/ui-library/README.md

 # Nusszopf – Design System

 Run `yarn storybook` to start develpment.
-To make use of the components in other workspaces, import from `ui/stories/...`.
+To make use of the components in other workspaces, import from `ui-library/stories/...`.
-For all next.js projects, `next-transpile-modules` is required.
+For all next.js projects, `next-transpile-modules` required.

+Rule of thumb: Not every ui-component should be part of the design system.
+Just add abstract components, which are not semantically linked. (semantic-ui-components should be added where you use it.)

+---

 ## Folder Structure